 BIOL 5023 How Plants Work: Physiology, Growth, and Metabolism

 This course introduces students to the fundamentals of how plants grow, metabolize and respond to their environment.
 Topics to be covered include the conversion of light energy into chemical energy through photosynthesis and carbon fixation, nitrogen assimilation, water and mineral uptake and transport, source-sink relationships and long-distance transport of carbon and nitrogen, cell growth and expansion, hormone physiology and physiological responses to a changing environment.
-Prerequisite: Bio 2970, or permission of instructors.
+Biol 5023 is for graduate-level registration only.

 Credit 3 units.